Quantum Logic Gate Synthesis as a Markov Decision Process: Conclusions

 \section{Conclusions}

 We have shown that the tasks of single-qubit state preparation and gate compilation can be modeled as finite MDPs yielding optimally short gate sequences to prepare states or compile gates up to some desired accuracy.
 These optimal sequences were found to be comparable with independently calculated shortest gate sequences for the same tasks, often agreeing with them exactly.
+Additionally, we investigated state preparation in the presence of amplitude damping and dephasing noise channels.
+We found that an agent can learn information about the noise and yield noise-adapted optimal gate sequences that result in a higher fidelity with the target state.
 This work therefore provides strong evidence that more complicated quantum programming tasks can also be successfully modeled as MDPs.
-In scenarios where the state or action spaces grow too large for dynamic programming to be applicable, or where the environment dynamics cannot be accurately learned in the simple manner described above, it could therefore make sense to apply reinforcement learning to find optimally short circuits for particular tasks.
+In scenarios where the state or action spaces grow too large for dynamic programming to be applicable, or where the environment dynamics cannot be accurately learned in the simple manner described above, it is therefore highly promising to apply reinforcement learning to find optimally short circuits for particular tasks.
+Future work should be directed towards using dynamic programming and reinforcement learning methods for noiseless and noisy state preparation and gate compilation for several coupled qubits.

+We provide the required programs for qubit state preparation as open-source software, and we make the corresponding raw data of our results openly accessible~\cite{Orth2022}.